bwilson1802/Learning-Terraform/README.md

 # First commit (bash terminal)
 1. Git add . (adds all changes in that dir)
 2. Git commit -m (“add your message here”)
 3. You can view the commit messages to track your changes.
 Make sure you have a good message here on the changes you made.
+You can type git log and it will show all commits that have been made to the project.